 The Theodore Wind Farm Project is a renewable energy development planned by RWE.
 Visit the RWE website for further information about the wind farm.

-Powerlink is finalising the location for the new 275kV transmission line easement alignment, seeking required planning and environmental approvals, and will build and maintain the line if it is approved.
+Powerlink is finalising the location for the new 275kV transmission line easement alignment, obtaining the required federal and state approvals, and will build and maintain the line if it is approved.
 Powerlink will also seek the necessary approvals for the design and construction of the Castle Creek Substation, located within the wind farm boundary.

 Powerlink is applying for planning approval for this project under the Ministerial Infrastructure Designation (MID) process.